For more information contact:

 One method used to achieve this goal is open competitive recruitment.
 However, exceptional circumstances may justify foregoing the open competitive recruitment process.
-(See Exceptions to Open Recruitment below regarding exceptions.)
+(See Exceptions to Open Recruitment.)

 Prior to Recruitment

-HRS encourages the use of search committees for the process of evaluating, screening, interviewing and recommending to hire.
-Resources for the hiring manager and search committee are available at the Staff Recruitment ToolKit website:
+HRS encourages the use of search committees for the process of evaluating, screening, interviewing and recommend hiring.
+Resources for the HR Partner/Recruiter and search committee are available in the Staff Recruitment ToolKit on the HRS website.

-The hiring manager user group has department-level scope and typically includes the employing official and search support for the department.
-See Employing Official above regarding employing official.
+This security group has department-level scope and typically includes the employing official and search support for the department.
+See Employing Official.

 - Appointing Authority